 Comparing IPSec VPNs in an SD-WAN deployment for capacity, jitter and latency metrics

 While SD-WAN technology can help improve the reliability of connectivity, it provides limited information on the performance of applications across the wire.
 While SD-WAN can tell you that Connection A is operating faster than Connection B, it cannot tell you if the performance of your Point of Sale application is poor.
 Or that your network is unable to support VoIP.
 Or that the performance of your application over WiFi has degraded due to WAN connectivity.

 AppNeta lets you contextualize application performance with your SD-WAN deployment.
 By monitoring both apps and the network paths they are traversing, AppNeta shows you the real-time status and performance of the dynamic routing your SD-WAN provides.
 This comes in handy in a few particular situations.

-By design, your users see applications, not the complex, dynamic routes that delivery them.
+By design, your users see applications, not the complex, dynamic routes that deliver them.
 Seeing the end-to-end performance from their perspective is crucial to keep IT aware of their experience and improve response time when issues arise.
 AppNeta provides the real-time performance information you need to understand what is happening on the network.
 Based on our recommended deployment, AppNeta can provide visibility into the applications in use at each location and the connection that they are being delivered over.
 While some visibility is dependent on the setup and your SD-WAN vendor we can ensure complete visibility for every location with Usage.